ps-coding/PortfolioWebsite/README.md

 This is my **personal portfolio** website.
 It is online **[here](https://shahprasham.com)**.

+It was originally built **2 years ago** so it may not work with the latest versions of Node.js or its dependencies.

 This website was created using **Angular and Firebase** and built from *scratch*.

 It has the following features: